MatheusRGuedes/spring-boot-company/README.md

 java -jar demo-mvc-0.0.1-SNAPSHOT.jar
 </pre>

-<p>The commands above will generate the package, install the dependences and execute the application on 8080 default port.</p>
+The commands above will generate the package, install the dependences and execute the application on 8080 default port.
-<p>The application runs from <a href="http://localhost:8080">http://localhost:8080/</a>.
+The application runs from <a href="http://localhost:8080/">http://localhost:8080/</a>.

 ## Screenshots
 1. Root Application Page